mloda docs

 from mloda.user import Feature

-order_features: List[str | Feature] = ["order_id", "product_id", "quantity", "item_price"]
+order_features: list[str | Feature] = ["order_id", "product_id", "quantity", "item_price"]

-payment_features: List[str | Feature] = ["payment_id", "payment_type", "payment_status", "valid_datetime"]
+payment_features: list[str | Feature] = ["payment_id", "payment_type", "payment_status", "valid_datetime"]

-location_features: List[str | Feature] = ["user_location", "merchant_location", "update_date"]
+location_features: list[str | Feature] = ["user_location", "merchant_location", "update_date"]

-categorical_features: List[str | Feature] = ["user_age_group", "product_category", "transaction_type"]
+categorical_features: list[str | Feature] = ["user_age_group", "product_category", "transaction_type"]

-# Step 1: We want to load typical order information like order_id, product_id, quantity, and item_price. from typing import List from mloda.user import Feature order_features: List[str | Feature] = ["order_id", "product_id", "quantity", "item_price"] payment_features: List[str | Feature] = ["payment_id", "payment_type", "payment_status", "valid_datetime"] location_features: List[str | Feature] = ["user_location", "merchant_location", "update_date"] categorical_features: List[str | Feature] = ["user_age_group", "product_category", "transaction_type"]
+# Step 1: We want to load typical order information like order_id, product_id, quantity, and item_price. from mloda.user import Feature order_features: list[str | Feature] = ["order_id", "product_id", "quantity", "item_price"] payment_features: list[str | Feature] = ["payment_id", "payment_type", "payment_status", "valid_datetime"] location_features: list[str | Feature] = ["user_location", "merchant_location", "update_date"] categorical_features: list[str | Feature] = ["user_age_group", "product_category", "transaction_type"]

 Copied!